monarch-initiative/ontogpt/README.md

 ### Coupled to OpenAI

-You will need an openai account.
-In theory any LLM can be used but in practice the parser is tuned for OpenAI
+You will need an OpenAI account to use their API.
+In theory any LLM can be used but in practice the parser is tuned for OpenAI's models.